green-fox-academy/myfirstapp-syllabus/week02/exercises/git-classroom.md

 - Push these commits to the origin
 - Check: Is there a green tick or a red cross for your commit in your origin repository?

+> GitHub Classroom's autograding function is a very new feature of GitHub (published at the end of March) which runs tests automatically all of your commits, that is how you get a green tick / red cross.
+We tried it for the first time with the aim of giving you automatic feedback, so if for some reason you don't get a green tick, and you sure about your answers are correct, just keep going!